Arizona Strip

 The Arizona Strip is the part of Arizona lying north of the Colorado River.
 Despite being larger in area than several U.S. states, the entire region has a population of fewer than 10,000 people.
 Consisting of northeastern Mohave County and northwestern Coconino County, the largest settlements in the Strip are Colorado City, Fredonia, and Beaver Dam, with smaller communities of Scenic, Littlefield and Desert Springs.
 The Kaibab Indian Reservation lies within the region.
 Lying along the North Rim of the Grand Canyon creates physical barriers to the rest of Arizona.
-Only three major roads traverse the region, I-15 crosses the northwestern corner while Arizona State Route 389 and U.S. Route 89A crosses the northeastern part of the strip, US 89A crosses the Colorado River via the Navajo Bridge, providing the only direct road connection between the strip and the rest of the state.
-The nearest metropolitan area is the St. George, Utah metro area, to which the region is more connected than to the rest of Arizona.
+Only three major roads traverse the region: I-15 crosses the northwestern corner, while Arizona State Route 389 and U.S. Route 89A cross the northeastern part of the strip, and US 89A crosses the Colorado River via the Navajo Bridge, providing the only direct road connection between the strip and the rest of the state.
+The nearest metropolitan area is the St. George, Utah, metro area, to which the region is more connected than to the rest of Arizona.

-Aside from the scattered settlements through the region, most of the land is protected areas, with various units of the National Park Service, the Bureau of Land Management, or the U.S. Forest Service covering most of the region.
+Aside from the scattered settlements throughout the region, most of the land is protected areas, with various units of the National Park Service, the Bureau of Land Management, or the U.S. Forest Service covering most of the region.